garvit3835/product-docs-feature/references/terminology.md

 ### Regions

 Regions are various physical locations around the world where you can run your DevZero [workspaces](terminology.md#workspace).
-For most use cases, you'll want to use the region closest to your physical location.&#x20;
+For most use cases, you'll want to use the region closest to your physical location.

 ### Workspace

 A workspace is the DevZero environment that a developer works in.
 A workspace consists of a [cluster](terminology.md#workspace-cluster), a [DevBox](terminology.md#devbox), and all of the underlying infrastructure and resources defined in the workspace's [recipe](terminology.md#recipe) specification.
 Developers in a [team](terminology.md#team) each work from their own workspace, which is generally isolated from other workspace, and can use various [IDEs](terminology.md#ide) to connect to it.
-Workspaces are created from a [Recipe](terminology.md#recipe) file - this is to allow for developers to start building their environments from pre-defined golden paths, ensuring identical configuration and provisioning settings.&#x20;
+Workspaces are created from a [Recipe](terminology.md#recipe) file - this is to allow for developers to start building their environments from pre-defined golden paths, ensuring identical configuration and provisioning settings.

 ### Workspace Cluster

 A virtualized Kubernetes cluster that's elastically backed by a varying number of [nodes](terminology.md#node).
 By default, a DevZero workspace is backed by one Kubernetes cluster, with a [DevBox](terminology.md#devbox) deployed to the `default` namespace.
-Each Workspace Cluster is ephemeral and fully namespaced; clusters are automatically provisioned at workspace launch time as needed.&#x20;
+Each Workspace Cluster is ephemeral and fully namespaced; clusters are automatically provisioned at workspace launch time as needed.

 ### Team

 A team is the parent-most organizational unit for users within the DevZero ecosystem (oftentimes your company or organization).
 Users may only belong to one (1) team.
-Switching teams requires a team admin to reach out to [support@devzero.io](mailto:support@devzero.io).&#x20;
+Switching teams requires a team admin to reach out to [support@devzero.io](mailto:support@devzero.io).

 ***